langurmonkey/website-source/content/blog/2021/searx-or-duckduckgo.md

 If all of this is too much for you, and you are fine trusting someone else, just replace the URL with one of the public instances.

-## Conclusion
+## Final remarks

+I myself use the private local installation in all my computers listed above.
+I'm almost always connected to a VPN via wireguard, which adds a slight anonymity layer (not even very good, but it's there anyways) by hiding my true location and routing all traffic via an encrypted tunnel.
+In my phone, I just trust [searx.be](https://searx.be), which is currently the top listed instance in the [Searx instance list](https://searx.space/#help-country) page.

-Searx is an awesome project that offers a true private search engine that is, in my opinion, superior to anything else.
+All in all, Searx is an awesome project that offers a true private search engine that is, in my opinion, superior to anything else.
+You do not need to trust third parties to keep you private and not track your every move, which is awesome.
 Installing a local instance is easy-peasy, but you can also use one of the publicly available instances if you prefer to.

 Some Searx resources: